sudhnsh/CgpaPredictor/README.md

-# cgcal
+# CGPA Predictor

-A new Flutter project.
+A simple flutter application for college and school students to predict CGPA.

 ## Getting Started